 As an occasional rider, pedaling the all way was definitely beyond my physical comfort level.
 Elena & Piero knew this to be true and spent months scouting out not only the most scenic route featuring vineyards, stone farm houses, and sweeping hills, but they were also looking for the easiest route.

 They had found the perfect place to start the biking part of our tour – practically heading down hill.
 The wind whispering by as we glided towards our first destination.
 It was invigorating and whether they knew it or not, it gave me a sense of confidence and courage to mount up after our first wine tasting. 😉

 It seemed a bit daunting when I signed up: three wine experiences!
 Ok, actually it seemed a bit decadent not daunting.

 Again, their expertise shines through: they introduced us to three wineries and three very different wine experiences: an antique cantina, as well as wines from all over Italy and a presentation to organic wines and local products like cheese, creams and cookies.

-Each stop was not merely a place to fill our glass, but rather a presentation with passion and professionalism.
+Each stop on our one day bike tour was not merely a place to fill our glass, but rather a presentation with passion and professionalism.

 Are we there yet?